BradGaddis/btard-bot/README.md

     This program is a project that I want to build in my spare time.
 I hope to build a trading bot that uses reinforcement deeplearning to make better and better trades.

     I am broke.
-I want to train this project with the Alpaca API and get filthy stinking rich.
+I want to train this project with the Alpaca API and get filthy stinking rich (like everyone else, obviously).

-    This application may or may not be open sourced.
+    This application may or may not be open-sourced.
 I haven't decided on that just yet.

+## Standing principles:
+    * If I leave this open-source, I hope to make every dependency required to use this free of charge.
+        * If this is not possible, then I hope to keep the cost minimal